pyrsmk/mediatizr/README.markdown

 Unlike [Respond](https://github.com/scottjehl/Respond), you don't need to put `/*/mediaquery*/` comments to help mediatizr to parse media queries.

 Using mediatizr with `STYLE` stylesheets (sheets that have been included to the HTML page itself) can't work.
 Because, when the browser parses the `STYLE` stylesheet and encounters rules that it don't understand then it will simply drop these rules: your media queries are lost.
-For-ever.
+For... ever.

 License
 -------